techworldwithmurali/aws-zero-to-hero/README.md

 - What is Amazon Elastic Kubernetes Service?
 - How does Amazon EKS work?
-- Lab Session - Installation of AWS CLI in Windows
-- Lab Session - Installation of kubectl in Linux
-- Lab Session - Installation of kubectl in Windows
-- Lab Session - Creating an AWS IAM User
 - Lab Session - Creating an EKS Cluster through the AWS Console
 - Lab Session - Connecting to the EKS cluster
-- Lab Session - Deploying a sample application in Kubernetes

 ## Day 20: AWS KMS , SES , SNS
 Exploring AWS KMS for key management and encryption tasks, including key creation and usage scenarios.